OpenNJet/OpenNJet/src/ext/lua/kit/README.md

 Contributing / Feedback
 =======================

-If you are an Nginx module developer, and have developed some functions that are generic in nature (or would be easily adapted to be so), then please send them to me at the address below, and I'll addmclyne to the kit.
+If you are an NJet module developer, and have developed some functions that are generic in nature (or would be easily adapted to be so), then please send them to me at the address below, and I'll addmclyne to the kit.